-- Create menu options and play a menu prompt for the person calling.
+These options are expressed to the caller by the auto attendant when it plays menu prompts.
 For example: "Press 1 for Sales, Press 2 for Services.
 To speak to the operator, press 0 at any time."

-Cloud auto attendants allow you to create menu prompts ("Press 1 for Sales, Press 2 for Services") and set up menu options to route calls based on what the user selects.
-Setting up menu options for an auto attendant enables an organization to provide interactive guidance to get the person to their destination faster, without relying on a human operator to handle the incoming calls.
-Menu prompts can be created by using text-to-speech (system-generated prompts) or by uploading an audio file that has been recorded.
-Speech recognition uses voice commands for hands-free navigation, but people calling in can also use the phone keypad to navigate menus.
+Cloud auto attendants allow you to create menu prompts ("Press 1 for Sales, Press 2 for Services") and set up menu options to route calls based on user selections.
+Menu options for an auto attendant let an organization provide a series of choices that guide callers to their destination faster, without relying on a human operator to handle incoming calls.
+Menu prompts can either be created by using text-to-speech (system-generated prompts) or by uploading a recorded audio file.
+Speech recognition accepts voice commands for hands-free navigation, but people calling in can also use the phone keypad to navigate menus.

-Keys 0 through 9 can be assigned to Menu Options in an auto attendant using the Skype for Business admin center.
+Keys 0 through 9 can be assigned to dial keys in an auto attendant using the Skype for Business admin center.
 Different sets of menu options can be created for business hours and after hours, and you can enable or disable Dial by Name in the Menu Options.
 Keys can be mapped to transfer the calls to: